yinacobian/ViromicsWorkshop/README.md

 5) Be able to download files from the web to the server

-6) Commit to finish the analysis of your dataset and share a figure for this repository
+6) Be willing to share a figure of your analysis for this repository

 ## 1. What to do with my data after it's sequenced?